apatole/VLM-Surgical-Agent-Framework/docker/README.md

 # Host the Surgical Agent Framework in Docker Containers

 This repository provides Docker containers for running the Surgical Agent Framework.
-The framework is split into three main components:
+The framework is split into four main components:

 1. **vLLM Server**: Hosts the large language model for agent interactions
 2. **Whisper Server**: Provides real-time speech-to-text capabilities
 3. **UI Server**: Serves the web interface and coordinates communication
+4. **TTS Server**: Provides text-to-speech voice synthesis capabilities

 Each component runs in its own container for better isolation and scalability.
 The containers communicate over the host network for simplicity in development.